mcekwonu/Hidden-Fluid-Mechanics-Pytorch/README.md

 # Hidden-Fluids-Mechanics-Pytorch
-I have translated the original code of Hidden Fluids Models in PyTorch and trained the codes with data (cylinder_nektar_wake.mat) and achieved the same results as obtained by Raissi et al (reference).
+Original codes of Hidden Fluids Models in PyTorch and trained the codes with data (cylinder_nektar_wake.mat) of Raissi et al (reference).

 Three variants of neural networks:
 - "vanilla" - plain MLP,